-Data collected by the school district as part of an active investigation undertaken for the purpose of the commencement or defense of pending civil legal action, or are retained in anticipation of a pending civil legal action are classified as protected nonpublic data in the case of data not on individuals, and confidential data in the case of data on individuals.
+Data collected by the school district as part of an active investigation undertaken for the purpose of the commencement or defense of pending civil legal action, or that are retained in anticipation of a pending civil legal action are classified as protected nonpublic data in the case of data not on individuals, and confidential data in the case of data on individuals.

-- The school district may make any data classified as protected non-public or confidential pursuant to this subdivision accessible to any person, agency, or the public if the school district determines that such access will aid the law enforcement process, promote public health or safety, or dispel widespread rumor or unrest. - 2.
-A complainant has access to a statement he or she provided to the school district.
+1. The school district may make any data classified as protected non-public or confidential pursuant to this subdivision accessible to any person, agency or the public if the school district determines that such access will aid the law enforcement process, promote public health or safety, or dispel widespread rumor or unrest.

-- 3. Parents or eligible students may have access to investigative data of which the student is the subject, but only to the extent the data is not inextricably intertwined with data about other school district students, school district employees, and/or attorney data as defined in Minnesota Statutes section 13.393. - 4.
+- 2. A complainant has access to a statement he or she provided to the school district. - 3.
+Parents or eligible students may have access to investigative data of which the student is the subject, but only to the extent the data is not inextricably intertwined with data about other school district students, school district employees, and/or attorney data as defined in Minnesota Statutes section 13.393. - 4.
 Once a civil investigation becomes inactive, civil investigative data becomes public unless the release of the data would jeopardize another pending civil legal action, except for those portions of such data that are classified as not public data under state or federal law.
 Any civil investigative data presented as evidence in court or made part of a court record shall be public.
 For purposes of this provision, a civil investigation becomes inactive upon the occurrence of any of the following events: - a. a decision by the school district, or by the chief attorney for the school district, not to pursue the civil legal action.
-However, such investigation may subsequently become active if the school district or its attorney decides to renew the civil legal action; - b. the expiration of the time to file a complaint under the statute of limitations or agreement applicable to the civil legal action; or - c. the exhaustion or expiration of rights of appeal by either party to the civil legal action. - 5.
-A "pending civil legal action" for purposes of this subdivision is defined as including, but not limited to, judicial, administrative, or arbitration proceedings.

-D. Chemical Abuse Records
+However, such investigation may subsequently become active if the school district or its attorney decides to renew the civil legal action; - b. the expiration of the time to file a complaint under the statute of limitations or agreement applicable to the civil legal action; or - c. the exhaustion or expiration of rights of appeal by either party to the civil legal action. - 4.
+A "pending civil legal action" for purposes of this subdivision is defined as including, but not limited to, judicial, administrative or arbitration proceedings. - D. Chemical Abuse Records

-To the extent the school district maintains records of the identity, diagnosis, prognosis, or treatment of any student which are maintained in connection with the performance of any drug abuse prevention function conducted, regulated, or directly or indirectly assisted by any department or agency of the United States, such records are classified as confidential and shall be disclosed only for the purposes and under the circumstances expressly authorized by law.
+To the extent the school district maintains records of the identity, diagnosis, prognosis, or treatment of any student which are maintained in connection with the performance of any drug abuse prevention function conducted, regulated, or directly or indirectly assisted by any department or agency of the United States, such records are classified as confidential and shall be disclosed only for the purposes under the circumstances expressly authorized by law.

-X. DISCLOSURE OF SCHOOL RECORDS PRIOR TO EXCLUSION OR EXPULSION HEARING

-At a reasonable time prior to any exclusion or expulsion hearing, the student and the student's parent or guardian or representative shall be given access to all school district records pertaining to the student, including any tests or reports upon which the action proposed by the school district may be based, pursuant to the Minnesota Pupil Fair Dismissal Act, Minnesota Statutes section 121A.40, et seq.
+X. DISCLOSURE OF SCHOOL RECORDS PRIOR TO EXCLUSION OR EXPULSION HEARING to the student, including any tests or reports upon which the action proposed by the school district may be based, pursuant to the Minnesota Pupil Fair Dismissal Act, Minnesota Statutes section 121A.40, et seq.